Create an API Key

 Create a request to Classify a news article

 Create a new Dataset and table for categorized text data

 Classify Text into Categories with the Natural Language API

 The Cloud Natural Language API lets you extract entities from text, perform sentiment and syntactic analysis, and classify text into categories.
 In this lab, the focus is on text classification.
 Using a database of 700+ categories, this API feature makes it easy to classify a large dataset of text.

 What you'll learn

-Create a Cloud Translation API request and calling the API with
+Creating a Natural Language API request and calling the API with curl

 Setup and requirements

 Read these instructions.
 Labs are timed and you cannot pause them.
 The timer, which starts when you click Start Lab, shows how long Google Cloud resources will be made available to you.